 - For the Vegan Pastry Cream:

-- 2 cups unsweetened dairy-free soy yogurt, such as Wild Wood
+- 2 cups unsweetened dairy-free soy yogurt, coconut yogurt, or almond yogurt

 - 1 1/3 cup confectioners sugar